alexyuly/chil/README.md

 #### Connector components

 Special ***connector components*** form the basis of connections between child objects within some parent component.
-This connections specify an explicit contract for communication between each pair of connected objects.
+These connections specify an explicit contract for communication between each pair of connected objects.

 ##### `pipe`